Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 Replace `SyncVar` with `NetworkVariable` everywhere in your project.

 To achieve equivalent functionality of `SyncVar` hooks in MLAPI subscribe a function to the `OnValueChanged` callback of the `NetworkVariable`.
 A noteable difference between the UNet hooks and the MLAPI `OnValueChanged` callback is that MLAPI gives you both the old and the newly changed value while UNet provides you only with the old value.
+With UNet you also had to manually assign the value of the SyncVar

 <Tabs
   className="unique-tabs"